colorlessenergy/colorlessenergy.github.io/_posts/2017-12-4-what-are-closures.md

   document.querySelector(".btn").addEventListener(function () {
     console.log(bar) // still has the reference to the bar })
+}

-foo() // will print out bar a second after in the console
+foo() // will print out bar when he btn is clicked
 ```

 Another example would be using for loops. the example below will print 6, 6 times in the console since it is only using one